JoshuaOpolko/joshuaopolko.github.io/_posts/2020-07-13-stormland-vive-knuckles-oculus-revive.md

 Ensure the A buttons have been set as follows:

-1. Left A Button: Click = Menu button
+Left A Button: Click = Menu button
-2. Right A Button: Click = A/X press
+Right A Button: Click = A/X press

-3. Save Personal Binding
+Click Save Personal Binding to keep your edits.

 Click the Back button in the top left corner until you are back in the game.